We’re annoyed by fees to check our luggage.

 Are airline passengers really happier?

-Satisfaction with North American airlines rose for the fifth year in a row, measuring at a record high 756 points on a scale of 1,000.
+Satisfaction with North American airlines rose for a fourth straight year, measuring at a record high 726 points on a scale of 1,000.

 “A few of the bigger factors contributing to that increased satisfaction are cheaper airfares, better on-time performance, an all-time low bump rate (and) less mishandled bags,” said Michael Taylor, travel practice lead at J.D Power.